 Individual or group counselling is provided to facilitate students' adjustment to university life, to enable them to cope with problems effectively, and to enhance their personal growth and development.
 [Personal information is kept confidential.]
 Appointment for counselling can be arranged by contacting the Unit in person or by telephoning 39437208 during office hours.
-Faculty and administrative staff can also refer students for counselling by using a Referral Form (download Referral form: PDF) and sending it to the Student Counselling and Development Service by internal mail or fax (26037388).
+Faculty and administrative staff can also refer students for counselling by using a Referral Form (download Referral form: PDF) and sending it to the Wellness and Counselling Centre by email, internal mail or fax (26037388).

 Individual Counselling Service Operational Time Pledge

 |2.||Waiting time for counselling after arrival||within 15 mins|

 |3.||Length of counselling session||usually 60 mins./session|

 To facilitate new students' adjustment to university life, the Service conducts orientation talks at the beginning of each year.
 Web-based resources, service pamphlets and mental health information on university and cross-cultural adjustment are also disseminated to new students during the orientation period.

 During the first term of each year, the Service conducts a series of programmes to facilitate new students' personal enhancement and to enable them to benefit more fully from their university experiences.
 This includes presentations in College Assembly and General Education classes, mental health screening and follow-up counselling.

 Workshops and group programmes are organized regularly to enhance students' personal growth and effectiveness through discussion, exercise, role play, etc. Topics ranged from self-exploration, self-confidence to emotional regulation, stress management, communication and interpersonal skills, etc. In addition, customized developmental workshops are organized in collaboration with academic departments to cater to the specific psychosocial and developmental needs of specific student groups.